SlimBeji/Fullstack/README.md

 ## 🐳 Dockerized Setup

-Each app (frontend/backend) lives in its own folder (e.g., `/backend_express`, `/backend_fastapi` `/frontend_react`, etc.) and is containerized using Docker.
+Each app (frontend/backend) lives in its own folder (e.g., `/backend-express`, `/backend-fastapi` `/frontend-react`, etc.) and is containerized using Docker.

-Prefixes `backend` and `frontend` are used so that the folders of the backend apps are next to each others and the folders of the frontend apps are next to each others.
+Prefixes `backend-` and `frontend-` are used so that the folders of the backend apps are next to each others and the folders of the frontend apps are next to each others.

 ### 🔗 Shared Services (via `docker-compose.yaml`)